 Incorporation, increased competition and decline in profitability

 Shortly after Pond’s death, Spiers & Pond was incorporated with a capital of £500,000.

 Spiers & Pond operated 219 refreshment rooms at railway stations by 1886.
 There were 6,000 employees by 1891, including 1,000 women.
 Spiers & Pond had a share capital of £600,000 and catering contracts with 15 railway lines by 1899.

 The railways noted the profitable nature of the Spiers & Pond refreshment rooms, and some began to take their catering concessions in-house .
 Meanwhile, competition intensified as J Lyons entered the railway catering market.
 As a result, Spiers & Pond began to increasingly focus on its hotels estate.

 The Ludgate Hill Station restaurant was sold to J Lyons in 1905.

-Spiers retired to Paris in 1905.
-He died in 1911 with an estate valued at over £150,000.
+Suffering from ill health, Spiers retired to Paris in 1905.
+He died with an estate valued at over £150,000 in 1911.

-In 1964 S&P acquired the Royal Hotel, Scarborough.
-In 1968 the company built the Viking Hotel in York for £850,000.
+Spiers & Pond acquired the Royal Hotel in Scarborough in 1964.
+The company built the Viking Hotel in York for £850,000 in 1968.